BojanJurca/Multitasking-Esp32-HTTP-FTP-Telnet-servers-for-Arduino/README.md

 **File system** is needed for storing configuration files, .html files used by web server, etc. FAT flash file system is used.
 Make sure you compile your sketch for one of FAT partition schemas (Tool | Partition Scheme).

-**Configuration files** Esp32_web_ftp_telnet_server_template uses Unix / Linux / Raspbian like network configuration files:
+**Configuration files** Esp32_web_ftp_telnet_server_template uses Unix/Linux like network configuration files (you can edit these files yourself with vi telnet editor):

-   - /etc/passwd contains users' accounts information
+   - /etc/passwd                                     - Contains users' accounts information.
-   - /etc/shadow contains users' passwords
+   - /etc/shadow                                     - Contains hashed users' passwords.
-   - /network/interfaces contains STA(tion) configuration
+   - /network/interfaces                             - Contains WiFi STA(tion) configuration.
-   - /etc/wpa_supplicant/wpa_supplicant.conf contains STA(tion) credentials
+   - /etc/wpa_supplicant/wpa_supplicant.conf         - Contains WiFi STA(tion) credentials.
-   - /etc/dhcpcd.conf contains A(ccess) P(oint) configuration
+   - /etc/dhcpcd.conf                                - Contains WiFi A(ccess) P(oint) configuration.
-   - /etc/hostapd/hostapd.conf contains A(ccess) P(oint) credentials
+   - /etc/hostapd/hostapd.conf                       - Contains WiFi A(ccess) P(oint) credentials.
-   - /etc/ntp.conf contains NTP time servers' names
+   - /etc/ntp.conf                                   - Contains NTP time servers names.
-   - /etc/crontab contains cheduled tasks
+   - /etc/crontab                                    - Contains scheduled tasks.

 These files are created at first run of your sketch with default settings (you can modify default settings in source code before you run the sketch for the first time).

 **User accounts**.
 Three types of managing user login are supported (depending on how USER_MANAGEMENT is #define-d):

-   - UNIX, LINUX, Raspbian like (using user management files - this is the default setting) - use #define USER_MANAGEMENT   UNIX_LIKE_USER_MANAGEMENT,
+   - Unix/Linux like (using user management files - this is the default setting) - use #define USER_MANAGEMENT   UNIX_LIKE_USER_MANAGEMENT,
    - hardcoded (username is root, password is hardcoded in to Arduino sketch constants) - use #define USER_MANAGEMENT   HARDCODED_USER_MANAGEMENT,
    - no user management at all (everyone can Telnet or FTP to ESP32 servers without password) - use #define USER_MANAGEMENT   NO_USER_MANAGEMENT.